mb-awak/mb-awak/README.md

 Facts about me:

 - 👯 I'm actively seeking new opportunities in the Data Analytics & Business Intelligence space, ready to contribute to innovative projects and collaborate with visionary teams.
-- 💻 I’m open to job opportunities and collaborating on Data Analysis projects
+- 💻 I’m open to job opportunities.
-- 💬 Always learning new things and growing
+- 💬 Always learning new things and growing.
 - 👨‍💻 See my portfolio at [My Portfolio](https://linktr.ee/mbawak)
 - 📝 I regularly write articles on [Medium](https://medium.com/@mb_awak)
 - 📫 How to reach me: [Email](mailto:faithawak11@gmail.com)